-- Add the chopped chives and salt and pepper to taste.
+- Add the chopped green onions and salt and pepper to taste.

-- Serve into bowls and top it off with the crumbled feta, chopped parsley, and some more chives if you have any.
+- Serve into bowls and top it off with the crumbled feta, chopped parsley, and some more green onions.

 I know what you’re probably thinking; “Cheese in a soup?!”
 It may sound strange if you haven’t had a soup like this one before, but trust me, the feta cheese completes it.
 I always add a little extra because when life gives you cheese, you add as much as you can!